This is the multi-page printable view of this section. Click here to print.

 [Platform] Project ManagementList, ReadAssigned Project List/Information

-• Alternatively, you can also add policy requirements to JSON Mode.
+• Or you can also add policy requirements in JSON mode.

-• Once the policy is created, link it to the CAM system account using a permission group.
+• After a policy is created, link it to the CAM system account using a permission group.

 • Step-by-step:

-• Add the required account as a member of your target project.
+• Add the required account as a member of the target project.

-• This account represents CAM and will be used for integration.
+• This account represents CAM and is used for integration.

-• To Add it, select the target project > Identity Access Management > Add User > Add Project Member > Add SCP User to Target Project
+• Select the target project for addition > Identity and Access Management > Add User > Add Project Member > Proceed to add an SCP user to the target project.

-• Click the ADD button to select the cam.app user.
+• Click the ADD button to select a cam.app user.

-• Add the User available from the list.
-Alternatively, you can search the user by using the search functionality.
+• Add an available user from the list, or you can also search for a user using the search function.

-• Search user to add as a Project Member.
+• Search for users to add as project members.

-• Select the Permission Group with the name ‘CAM_Linked_Group’ that you created above and complete the Add Project member operation.
+• Select the permission group called ‘CAM_Linked_Group’ that you created above and complete the project member addition task.

-• After completing the above steps, return to the Project View screen in CAM to add your SCP account.
+• After completing the above steps, return to the project view screen in CAM and add an SCP account.

 • In CAM, go to View Project > Manage Accounts.